Diffeomorphism Stability and Codimension Three

-For the convenience of the reader, we list notations and conventions in Appendix B (Section \ref{Not and con}).

-\begin{remarknonum} With no modifications of our proof of Theorem \ref{dif stab- dim 4}, the hypothesis that the singular set is $\cup \mathcal{S}$ can be replaced by the assumption that it is contained in $\cup \mathcal{S}$ and every point of $\cup \mathcal{N}$ is singular. \end{remarknonum}
+\begin{remarknonum} In light of the main theorem of \cite{Hat} (cf also \cite{BalmKlin}), it is natural to ask if the hypotheses of Theorem \ref{dif stab- dim 4} can be weakened to allow for strata of codimension 4.
+In fact, an earlier version of this paper asserted the veracity of this result.

+A serious hurdle must be cleared before the ideas in this paper can prove the stronger result: the homotopy type of $\mathrm{Diff}\left( \mathbb{D} ^{4}\right) $ is not known{ . }Thus the reduction of the structure groups of the disk bundles in the Bundle Extension Lemma is not possible through any topological arguments that we are aware of.{ \ }

+A potential path around this difficulty would be to reduce the structure groups of the disk bundles of Part \ref{T2} of the TNST to orthogonal groups through geometric means.
+In particular, it follows from the TNST that $X\in \mathrm{closure}\left( \mathcal{M}_{k,v,0}^{\infty ,\infty ,D}\left( n\right) \right) $ is diffeomorphically stable, provided its singularities occur along smooth Riemannian manifolds of codimension $\leq 4$ and the codimension $\ 4$ disk bundles of the TNST are trivial.

+We are profoundly grateful to a referee for pointing out a gap in an earlier draft that is related to this remark. \end{remarknonum}

+\begin{remarknonum} While there are many examples of Alexandrov spaces whose singularities occur along Riemannian manifolds as in Theorem \ref{dif stab- dim 4}, we imagine that a generic Alexandrov space does not satisfy this condition.
+In fact, there are constructions of Alexandrov spaces in \cite{Li} and \cite{LiNab} whose singularities occur along cantor sets. \end{remarknonum}

-\begin{acknowledgment} We are grateful to Vitali Kapovitch for several extensive conversations about this problem over the years, to Jim Kelliher for several discussions relevant to the proof of Theorem \ref{submersion gluing}, to a referee of \cite{PSW1} for proposing a form of the Tubular Neighborhood Stability Theorem, to Julie Bergner and Pedro Sol\'{o}rzano for discussions on the classification of vector bundles, and to Michael Sill for multiple discussions on and valuable criticisms of this manuscript.
-Special thanks go to Notre Dame for hosting a stay by the second author during which this work was completed. \end{acknowledgment}
+\begin{acknowledgment} We are grateful to Paula Bergen for copy editing the manuscript, to Vitali Kapovitch for several extensive conversations about this problem over the years, to Catherine Searle and Maree Jaramillo for comments on the manuscript, to Jim Kelliher for several discussions relevant to the proof of Theorem \ref{submersion gluing}, to a referee of \cite{PSW1} for proposing a form of the Tubular Neighborhood Stability Theorem, to Julie Bergner and Pedro Sol\'{o}rzano for discussions on the classification of vector bundles, and to Michael Sill and Nan Li for multiple discussions on and valuable criticisms of this manuscript.
+Special thanks go to Notre Dame for hosting a stay by the second author during which this work was completed.
+We are profoundly grateful to the referees for valuable mathematical and expository criticisms. \end{acknowledgment}